CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 The existing experience was dense, jargon-heavy, and built around policy logic rather than human behaviour.
 High drop-off rates and error-driven rejections weren't just a content problem.
 They were a structural one affecting Canadians during some of the most vulnerable moments of their lives: job loss, illness, caregiving, etc.

-I've been embedded across this program for over two years, moving through multiple pods.
-All the way from hands-on flow design to systems thinking, and most recently stepping into a service design role on the planning team to guide the work for future releases (working directly with program leadership).
+I've been embedded in the program for over two years, across multiple pods: hands-on flow design, systems work, and a service design role on the planning team shaping future releases alongside program leadership.

 THE PROBLEM